JohanScheepers/TTN_Gateway_Notification/README.md

 9. In the message that Telegram Bot Raw returns copy the “chat id”

  <img src="images/chatId.PNG" alt="Demo" width="450" height="450">
+10. Delete Telegram Bot Raw for the group.

-10. Insert the “chat ID” into the function node “Prep Telegram”
+11. Insert the “chat ID” into the function node “Prep Telegram”

 <img src="images/prepTelegram.PNG" alt="Demo" width="450" height="250">

-11. In the Telegram Sender node add you bot name and select the pencil
+12. In the Telegram Sender node add you bot name and select the pencil

 <img src="images/telegramSender.PNG" alt="Demo" width="300" height="250">

-12. Add you bot name and the token from Bot Father.
+13. Add you bot name and the token from Bot Father.
 Then select update and done

 <img src="images/telegramToken.PNG" alt="Demo" width="300" height="250">

-13. Deploy your flow.
+14. Deploy your flow.